pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_7.md

 It's all very well knowing that your consumer/provider are compatible with the head versions of each other, but if you want to be able to deploy your consumer and provider independently, you also need to be sure that the latest version of the provider is compatible with the production version of the consumer.
 The ability to do this is a major selling point of Pact.

-Tags allow you ensure backwards compatibility between production and head versions of your applications by allowing the provider to verify the pact associated with the latest production version as well as the latest master version.
+Tags allow you to ensure backwards compatibility between production and head versions of your applications by allowing the provider to verify the pact associated with the latest production version as well as the latest master version.
 This enables the safe deployment workflow described in step 6.

 Before you deploy to a production environment, you need to know whether or not your app is compatible with the versions of the other apps that already exist in that environment.
 The old-fashioned way of managing these dependencies involved deploying sets of pre-tested applications together, creating a bottleneck and meaning that speedy development and testing on one application may be negated by slow development and testing on another.